 - Your local veterans’ service officer or the Massachusetts Department of Veterans’ Services can provide you with a variety of levels of assistance filing and appealing a VA claim.

 - There are many private attorneys who are trained in helping veterans with the appeal process and are willing to volunteer their services through their local bar association or other pro bono programs.
 Low-income veterans may also be eligible for free legal services from the many legal aid organizations in the Commonwealth.
-For more information on how to find a lawyer to assist you with your benefits claim or other legal issues, visit the Legal Assistance page of this website.

-Some veterans may choose to hire a private attorney to help them, even though there are many volunteer lawyers willing to help with benefits claims.
+Some veterans may choose to hire a private attorney to help them, even though there are many volunteer lawyers willing to help with VA benefits claims.
 Veterans who make this choice should be aware of what fees an attorney may and may not charge for these services.
 Attorneys may charge a reasonable fee to represent veterans for assisting veterans before they file a VA claim, or for assistance with an appeal after the veteran has filed a Notice of Disagreement.
 The lawyer must provide the veteran with a written fee agreement and the agreement should specify if the VA should pay the fees to the lawyer directly out of past due benefits if the veteran is successful on appeal.
 The fee also must be reasonable for the amount of skill required and type of work performed.
 Under 38 U.S.C. § 5904, if the lawyer is being paid from any past due benefits awarded to the veteran, the lawyer may not receive more than 20 percent of the past due benefit award.
-The lawyer may not receive a share of the veteran's future benefits.
+The lawyer may not receive a share of the veteran’s future benefits.